Severity of Pennsylvania Criminal Mischief Charge

 Value of Loss in Criminal Mischief

-In a criminal mischief case, the prosecution must prove both that the person charged committed the offense AND the value of the loss or damage.
-Therefore, even if the person damaged the property, it may be possible to fight the severity of the charge based upon the value placed on the damage caused.
+In a criminal mischief case, the prosecution must prove that the person caused damage to the property AND must prove the value of the loss or damage to property.
+Therefore, even if the person damaged the property, it may be possible to fight the severity of the charge based upon the damage caused.
 Many victims try to use the replacement value of the item as the value of a loss, but the owner is NOT generally entitled to replacement value.
 The amount of the loss is the reduction to the current value.
 For example, if damage is caused to a fence that is 5 years old, the owner will often try to claim that the loss is the replacement value, meaning the cost of buying a new fence.
 Replacement value is normally NOT the value of the loss.
 The true amount of the loss is the value of the 5-year old fence.

 A person convicted of criminal mischief faces a sentence that could include probation or jail time, payment of fines, costs, and restitution.
 A conviction of a criminal offense also has collateral consequences, such as a more difficult time finding employment; possible issues with licensing for professionals like doctors, engineers, nurses, and lawyers; and removal from schools such as Penn State.
 A person charged with criminal mischief should have an experienced criminal defense attorney review the case, discuss possible defense strategies, and review possible collateral consequences of the criminal conviction.